safescamofficial/SafeSCAM/README.md

 # SafeSCAM $SCAM - another great shitcoin...

-SafeSCAM protocol is a mixture of a standard Shitcoin with some great copy paste content.
+SafeSCAM protocol is a mixture of a standard shitcoin with some great copy paste content.
 We have absolutely no idea about coins and do not know what we are doing here...
 No presale.
 Only on PancakeSwap.